emanuelk02/Chess/README.md

 Simply execute [`MainApi`](src/main/scala/Chess.scala) with sbt.
 We recommend using VScode with the metals plugin, which allows you to run Apps from the editor.

+---

+Note, that the TUI and GUI still use the base implementation of the game and do not leverage the new microservices.
+The main part that this concerns is persistence, where they use the fileIoComponent instead of databases.
+Another spot is within the gameDataComponent, where we have a base (cooperating) implementation and a communicating implementation.
+Implementations are injected as dependencies.

 # General Information

  ### For information on the **rules of Chess**, see: [chessprogramming.org](https://www.chessprogramming.org/Rules_of_Chess)